facultyofmusic/makinggames/README.md

 If your computer can handle it without smoking, run the game in a simulator.
 This way you can actually see the output as you click and stuff on the screen.

 THAT"S ALL!
-MORE WILL BE ADDED LATER.  (oh so you saw that double quote huh? yeah I did that on purpose.s)
+MORE WILL BE ADDED LATER.  (oh so you saw that double quote huh? yeah I did that on purpose.)